wejs/docs/docs/database/model.md

 # Models

-We.js model is a wrapper of sequelize models how allow one plugin change other plugin model
+We.js model is a wrapper of sequelize models and allows plugin changes with hooks in model definition before set it in sequelize.

 Related documentation in sequelize docs: http://docs.sequelizejs.com/en/latest/docs/models-definition/